Hippopotamus (genus): Anatomy

-Hippos have a barrel-shaped body, short legs, big mouths, short tails with hair at the tips, four-toed hooves with webbing, big canines used for defense, big upper lips with sparse whiskers, two little ears on top of their heads, their eyes, also on top of their heads, have horizontal oval-shaped pupils, and can range from brown to green, and two nostrils that can shut underwater.
+Hippos have a barrel-shaped body, short legs, big mouths, short tails with hair at the tips, four-toed hooves with webbing, big canines used for defense, big upper lips with sparse whiskers, and two little ears on top of their heads.
+Their eyes, also on top of their heads, have horizontal oval-shaped pupils, and can range from brown to green.
+They have two nostrils that can shut underwater.

 Species

 The species of the genus Hippopotamus include: